getgrav/grav-learn/pages/02.content/04.markdown/docs.md

 ## Notices

+These effects are determined by the template that you are using, so may not display in the way they do here.

 We have four notice styles and they extend the standard markdown syntax for block quotes.
 Basically levels of 3 block quote or greater produce notices in 4 colors:

 ### Yellow